joey-lou/FEM/README.md

 # FEM
-Simple 1D rod extension FEM in C#.
-Outputs are in dat format and can be plotted afterwards.
+Simple 1D rod extension FEM in C. Outputs are in dat format and can be plotted afterwards.